Logo

 Marketing domain-based tests assess job applicants’ marketing abilities and skills on different technical and theoretical aspects, enabling recruiters to understand their specific strengths and areas that need improvement.
 These domain tests help organizations measure the most coveted skills required in a marketing job aspirant, such as planning and execution of marketing activities (ATL, BTL & TTL), content management, understanding of the customer base and key market trends, knowledge of advertising tools for promotion and branding, ability to plan, organize and execute various marketing campaigns effectively, business, process and result orientation, negotiation and influence, collaboration, networking, attention to details and analytical and verbal ability.

-Customer support assessments are specialized domain tests to assess candidates’ suitability for various customer service roles, including but not limited to call center and customer support.
-The tests are designed to help employers assess whether a candidate has the necessary skills to perform critical aspects of a job in customer support.
+Customer support assessments are specialized domain tests to assess candidates’ suitability for various customer service roles, including call center and customer support.
+These tests are designed to help employers assess whether a candidate has the necessary skills to perform critical aspects of a job in customer support.
 Such tests include questions that accurately assess a candidate’s ability to succeed in a particular role or position.

 Coding domain assessments are technical skills tests to get an insight into an individual’s coding skills.
 Such assessments help employers understand a candidate’s likelihood of performing and thriving in a specific role.
 With these tests, recruiters can efficiently conduct technical hiring and find highly skilled coders during the hiring process.

-Leadership skills assessments form the core of a strong leadership pipeline and are a sure-fire way to identify a prospective leader.
-These tests help senior-most leaders to test the skills and abilities of potential applicants.
+Leadership skills assessments form the core of a strong leadership pipeline and are a way to identify a prospective leader.
+These tests help senior leaders to test the skills and abilities of potential applicants.
 These tests help bring those competencies to the fore that are deemed necessary for leadership roles, such as strategic perspective, participative management, change management, decisiveness, self-awareness, leadership, proactivity, equanimity and building synergetic relationships.
-Such specialized assessments can work wonders for workforce development and succession planning.
+Such specialized assessments help with workforce development and succession planning.

 Based on Industry:

 Engineering domain assessments are specially designed to gauge candidates’ knowledge and expertise to perform duties required in various engineering roles.
 These tests help recruiters find candidates who are industry-ready in terms of skills and are most likely to thrive in such positions.
-These technical domain tests are used for analyzing participants’ knowledge in different streams of engineering, including but not limited to civil engineering, petrochemical engineering and mechanical engineering.
+These technical domain tests are used to analyze participants’ knowledge of different streams of engineering, including civil engineering, petrochemical engineering and mechanical engineering.

 Media assessments measure one’s awareness and knowledge within the media domain.
 These domain tests assess a candidate’s proficiency in public relations and media skills.
 These skill assessment tests help recruiters assess potential candidates on competencies that are a must-have for every media professional.
 Such tests include questions that quantifiably assess verbal, technical and quantitative aptitude for diverse media roles.